Fes Fes-meknes, Morocco Travel Guide

 Fresh Orange Juice: Abundant and inexpensive.
 Coffee: Traditional Moroccan coffee, espresso, and café au lait are common.

 Many upscale riads host excellent in-house restaurants serving refined Fassi cuisine.
 These often offer set menus and require advance reservations.
 Restaurant Dar Hatim and Nur Restaurant at Palais Faraj.
-They provide an elegant atmosphere and a curated culinary experience.
+They give an elegant atmosphere and a curated culinary experience.

 Mid-range options exist within both the medina and the Ville Nouvelle, granting a good balance of quality, ambiance, and price.
 Look for restaurants associated with mid-range riads or stand-alone establishments.
-Budget eateries and street food are numerous, notably in bustling areas.
+Budget eateries and street food are abundant, notably in bustling areas.

 Central Market (Marché Central) in Ville Nouvelle for fresh produce, spices, and some prepared foods.
 Souks in the Medina are experts in spices, olives, or dried fruits, great for exploring ingredients.